a

 High School Score: 2.9

-Just north of the Greater Toronto Area, Barrie is a popular bedroom community for Canada’s largest urban centre but also one of Canada’s fastest-growing cities with a population that’s projected to increase by nearly 100,000 by 2041.
-Despite this sizable growth, it has the title of the safest city in Canada.
-Barrie attained a Crime Severity Index score of 48.1 in 2023, well below the national average 80.5 and the lowest of the 42 census metro areas surveyed by Statistics Canada.
+Just north of the GTA, Barrie is a bedroom community for Canada’s largest urban centre.
+It’s also one of Canada’s fastest-growing cities.
+Barrie’s population is projected to surge by nearly 100,000 by 2041.
+Despite this sizable growth, it maintains the title of the safest city in Canada.
+In 2023, Barrie attained a Crime Severity Index score of 48.1, well below the national average 80.5 and the lowest of the 42 census metro areas surveyed by Statistics Canada.
+Libraries, splash pads, community centres, trails, and sportsfields abound in Barrie, so there’s no shortage of activities and programming geared towards families.
+But don’t just take our word on Barrie’s status as one of the best places to live in Canada for families.
+A couple of years ago, the city made this ranking of the 51 most family-friendly cities in Canada.

 Car-Friendly Score: 4.1